icon notify FLASH SALE

 Paying close attention to the eating experience can transform it from mindless munching into an enriching experience.
 From savoring the texture to fully tasting each bite, mindful eating encourages us to slow down and appreciate our meals.

 This approach enhances enjoyment and allows us to tune into our body's hunger signals more effectively.
-It turns out that being present with our food makes us less likely to overeat and more inclined towards choosing nourishing options.
+Being present with our food makes us less likely to overeat and more inclined to choose nourishing options.

 sea salt in a wooden spoon